ResetXPDR/DynamicLOD-ResetXPDR/README.md

 - Where they differ is that DynamicLOD provides user set tables for LOD changes at specific altitudes, giving the user precise control over when and where these changes take place such that they can optimise them to their particular flight activity they normally do, and can set a specific profile for each one.
 The price of such precise control is that the user must be intimately familiar with LODs to be able to tune a variety of settings in the app for the best outcome and this can be a bit daunting for more casual and non-technical users.
 - Alternatively, AutoFPS seeks to automate these changes as much as possible based on a target FPS and a minimum and maximum LOD range within which to automatically adjust.
 This results in a much simpler and generally similarly acceptable user experience compared to DynamicLOD.
 Nonetheless, AutoFPS tends to make constant small changes to TLOD, much more than DynamicLOD does, and this can induce stuttering on older hardware as it struggles to manage even small scenery changes.
 In these cases, the user would be better off using DynamicLOD in a more manually tuned approach.

+How does this app work for Frame Generation (FG) users?
+- The app does detect correct FG FPS when FG (native nVidia or FG mod) is enabled in MSFS, however FG is only active when MSFS is the focused window and becomes inactive when not, through your graphics driver not this app.
+- To see correct MSFS FG FPS, use the app's "On Top" option to overlay this app over MSFS and give MSFS the focus.
+- If MSFS FG is being incorrectly reported as enabled by the app, the likely reason is that either the FG mod had been installed and removed or you have disabled Hardware Accelerated Graphics Scheduling under Windows settings and the now the now greyed out MSFS FG setting may show that it is off but it is still set to on internally to MSFS.
+To fix, change the DLSSG line in your UserCfg.opt file to be DLSSG 0.
+- Lossless Scaling (LS) FG, including the scaling multiplier used, is also detected and the correct LSFG multiplied FPS is displayed.
+  - The app will first try to use an LS profile with the specific name MSFS2020 or MSFS2024, depending on which MSFS version is currently in use, to obtain these settings.
+  - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the Default profile will be used.
+  - If you are using LSFG 1.1 in LS and AutoFPS is not showing a 2X multiplier, temporarily select LSFG 2.3 in LS and select the 2X multiplier, switch back to LSFG 1.1 then press the AutoFPS's Reset button.
+  - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
+- Detection of FG is normally only performed upon starting a flight.
+If FG is enabled or LS is started after this detection is normally performed, press the Reset button for it to be detected.

 This utility can be installed concurrent with any DynamicLOD variant.
 You just shouldn't run them at the same time, as they would both be fighting each other with MSFS settings.
 This app can detect whether itself, a previous DynamicLOD variant, MSFS2020_AutoFPS, MSFS_AutoFPS, MSFS2024_AutoFPS or Smoothflight is running and will quit if it encounters one.</br>

 If you are not familiar with what MSFS graphics settings do, specifically TLOD, OLOD and cloud quality, and don't understand the consequences of changing them, it is highly recommended you do not use this utility.